 Through various means, the tobacco industry has been able to successfully evade national regulations.
 For example, many tobacco companies have supplemented their advertisements with manipulative marketing methods.
 Specifically, firms such as PM and Mild Seven (a Japanese multinational tobacco company) have engaged in brand stretching.
-This practice involves the usage of cigarette brand names and logos on non-tobacco products.28 In Taiwan, for example, the government limited cigarette advertising to magazines and points of sales.
+This practice involves the usage of cigarette brand names and logos on non-tobacco products.
+In Taiwan, for example, the government limited cigarette advertising to magazines and points of sales.
 In order to get around this legislation, Mild Seven began to sell watches and other consumer goods in 2000.
-Partially as a result of these efforts, Mild Seven has become the predominant cigarette brand of choice among youth.28 Similarly, in Singapore, PM marketed a wine cooler called Alpine in order to gain a consumer base for its new cigarette brand by the same name.29 Therefore, the tobacco industry was able to subvert national regulations through marketing methods.
+Partially as a result of these efforts, Mild Seven has become the predominant cigarette brand of choice among youth.
+Similarly, in Singapore, PM marketed a wine cooler called Alpine in order to gain a consumer base for its new cigarette brand by the same name.
+Therefore, the tobacco industry was able to subvert national regulations through marketing methods.

-Furthermore, in the absence of coordinated efforts among national governments, powerful tobacco companies have been able to successfully discourage the government from enacting strict anti-tobacco policies through financial and political pressure.35 This is evidenced by the government's revision of the Regulation on Tobacco Control (PP No. 81/1999) from a prohibition on all electronic advertisements to a weak limitation on the times during which tobacco companies could access such advertising venues.35 Such relaxations on restrictions regularly occur across many LMICs due to the tobacco companies' lobbying efforts.
-In fact, the heavy influence of tobacco companies over the government prevented Indonesia from signing and implementing the World Health Organization's Framework Convention on Tobacco Control, discussed in the subsequent section.35 to limit duplicitous marketing schemes.
-For example, the tobacco industry was able to subvert national authorities to gain entrance to the Singaporean market by taking advantage of globalization.
+Furthermore, in the absence of coordinated efforts among national governments, powerful tobacco companies have been able to successfully discourage the government from enacting strict anti-to-bacco policies through financial and political pressure.
+This is evidenced by the government's revision of the Regulation on Tobacco Control (PP No. 81/1999) from a prohibition on all electronic advertisements to a weak limitation on the times during which tobacco companies could access such advertising venues.
+Such relaxations on restrictions regularly occur across many LMICs due to the tobacco companies' lobbying efforts.
+In fact, the heavy influence of tobacco companies over the government prevented Indonesia from signing and implementing the World Health Organization's Framework Convention on Tobacco Control, discussed in the subsequent section.

+Unfortunately, even when governments are able to resist the external pressure posed by TTCs, companies may still externally influence national markets resulting in insufficient national legislation to limit duplicitous marketing schemes.
+For example, the to-bacco industry was able to subvert national authorities to gain entrance to the Singaporean market by taking advantage of globalization.
 Singapore has one of the most comprehensive and strongest anti-tobacco regulations and national programs in the world, in part due to the government's strong authority as a nation-state.
 The government banned smoking in public places as early as 1970, and further banned tobacco advertisements in 1971.
-The state supplemented these legislations by prohibiting brand stretching.29 In an attempt to bypass these regulations, PM increased its advertisements for the Marlboro brand on Malaysian television.
-This strategy was devised to target the many Singaporeans who receive and watch Malaysian channels.29 This incident suggests that while national policies are certainly necessary and useful in the control of cigarette smoking, they may be rendered inefficacious.
+The state supplemented these legislations by prohibiting brand stretching.
+In an attempt to bypass these regulations, PM increased its advertisements for the Marlboro brand on Malaysian television.
+This strategy was devised to target the many Singaporeans who receive and watch Malaysian channels.
+This incident suggests that while national policies are certainly necessary and useful in the control of cigarette smoking, they may be rendered inefficacious.
 Such subversion of national legislation is particularly a concern in the increasingly globalized world, where advertisements displayed in one country may easily be transmitted to others via the Internet.
 Therefore, developing countries cannot cope with the challenges of the tobacco epidemic through distinct national efforts but rather through international cooperation.